anadolski/apytl/README.md

 import time
 import apytl

-total_iterations = 50
+total_iterations = 25
 wait = 0.1

 for index, value in enumerate(range(total_iterations)):
     # Your code goes here, then we draw the progress bar
-    apytl.drawbar(value, total_iterations, fill='poop')
+    apytl.Bar().drawbar(value, total_iterations, fill='poop')
     time.sleep(wait)
 ```

 Ta-da!
-Poop all over your terminal (assuming your terminal emulator, display
+Poop all over your terminal (assuming your the combination of your
-manager, and font combinations support it).
+terminal emulator, display manager, and font supports it).

-`drawbar()` accepts some customization options; see the docstring for complete
+`apytl.Bar().drawbar()` accepts some customization options; see the docstring
-details.
+for complete details.
 Here are a couple highlights:
  * `fill`: takes arbitrary single-character alphanumeric input, or an arbitrary
    Python-formatted unicode emoji (of the form `\\UXXXXXXXX` or `\\uXXXX`), or
    one of a few preset options listed in the docstring.